WHO WE ARE

 Jen has been interviewed for numerous outlets on hir work and The Advocate named Jen a 2019 Champion of Pride.
 Jen is also a 2022 member of the Susan M. Daniels Disability Mentoring Hall of Fame.

-Jen currently serves on the HIV Epidemic among Urban Natives Community Advisory Board with Johns Hopkins University and Native American Lifelines and is a board member of the Disabled Journalist Association.
+Jen currently serves on the Ending the HIV Epidemic among Urban Natives Community Advisory Board with Johns Hopkins University and Native American Lifelines.
+Jen is also a member of the board of directors for the Disabled Journalist Association and a Senior Advisor for the Disability Culture Lab.

-While a nomad at heart and raised in rural areas of her nation’s reservation in Oklahoma and rural Texas, Jen currently lives on occupied Piscataway land known as Washington DC.
+While a nomad at heart and raised in rural areas of her nation’s reservation in Oklahoma and in rural Texas, Jen currently lives on Piscataway land known as Washington, D.C.

 The mission of Sunny Dee is to facilitate connecting Black people with their heritage, create safe spaces for Black folks to explore themselves and their interests, and cultivate community – all things she feels are necessary in processing our collective hurt, helping each other heal, and moving towards our full liberation.
 DeAnna is an unabashed nerd, a womanist, and a proud alum of Howard University.